Mint-System/Odoo-Apps-Purchase-Workflow/purchase_requisition_incoterm/tests/TEST_INSTRUCTIONS.rst

 - Open contact for Deco Addict, and in the Sales&Purchase tab set the default incoterm COST AND FREIGHT
 - Open Purchase > Orders > Blanket Orders
-- Under the Other Information tab the default incoterm can be seen
+- Under the Other Information tab the default incoterm can be seen, it can also be changed
-- Confirm the order, the Purchase Order will have the default incoterm set from the partner record
+- Confirm the order, the Purchase Order will have the incoterm from the Blanket Order